hdShang/arxiv-daily/docs/cs-CV/2025-08-27/papers/250820232v1-atms-kd-adaptive-temperature-and-mixed-sample-knowledge-distillation.md

 ---
 layout: default
-title: ATMS-KD: Adaptive Temperature and Mixed Sample Knowledge Distillation for a Lightweight Residual CNN in Agricultural Embedded Systems
+title: "ATMS-KD: Adaptive Temperature and Mixed Sample Knowledge Distillation for a Lightweight Residual CNN in Agricultural Embedded Systems"
 ---

 # ATMS-KD: Adaptive Temperature and Mixed Sample Knowledge Distillation for a Lightweight Residual CNN in Agricultural Embedded Systems